Little Talent Show: Editing and controversy

 The pilot episode "I'm Dyin, Bryan" was shot under the (false) title "Triple Threat."
 Most of the contestants were professional singers, actors, comedians or dancers of some kind, and were told that this was a serious (if small scale) talent competition rather than a spoof.
 Misleading editing was used to try to show the performers in the worst possible light.
 For example, professional singer Aria Johnson appears in the pilot but we don't hear her much of her singing in the final edit.
 Two contestants (Adam and Merrin) were edited out of the final pilot entirely, having performed well in all three segments.

-In the final shows, we are told that contestants consider themselves good singers, dancers and actors - a "Triple Threat."
-Onset, most of the performers considered themselves singers, dancers or actors, not all three.
-If a performer was a talented dancer, he would be left out of the dancing segment, and so on.
-The very different singing styles used by the contestants are edited into a single piece, making even a fairly good singer sound awkward in a disjointed edit.

 The scripts to the acting competitions were written to be as ridiculous as possible and impossible to perform seriously (full of comically overlong words, or showing the actor regressing in age from an old man to a baby), so most of the cast performed them in a purposely comedic fashion (affecting silly accents, or doing impersonations of celebrities).
 Sadly this doesn't come across in the edit, as intentional comedy would have detracted from the show's idea of showing the contestants as untalented.
 There are some extremely odd edits in all the episodes, and it has been said by the show's unwitting cast members that overall, the final shows are much less funny or interesting than what was actually seen onset.